I've written this elsewhere: you need a food storage and survival plan because, in a crisis, Job # 1 is ensuring you can feed your family.

 But, let's start looking at some ways to brew your own food storage and survival plan.

-Store-bought and prepackaged emergency survival foods certainly have a place in your planning.
+Store-bought and prepackaged emergency survival foods certainly have a place in your planning (check out the banner below, my go-to resource).
 But you have the land, a survival garden needs to be high-priority on your list of preps.

 A garden designed to grow a LOT of calorie-heavy and storable crops could make the difference between an emergency and a tragedy.